GabrielleC-J/project3_cse701/README.md

 * If two negative values are added then they are both converted to their radix complement and then added.
 * If the result of an addition is in fact negative, then the result will be in radix complement form and must be converted (ie get the radix complement of the radix complement).
-* When adding a negative and positive number where the positive is greater than the negative, then by using the radix complement an extra carry must be deleted at the last index.[^2]
+* When adding a negative and positive number where the positive is greater than the negative, due to the use of the radix complement an extra carry must be removed at the last index.[^2]

 Example: